The Fortunes of Miss Follen: Plot summary

 The story opens with a description of Baden and its curious market.
-The heroine makes her appearance as a young and delicate market-girl, presiding over a table of dainty laces or needle work, the results of her own toil.
+The heroine, Christine, makes her appearance as a young and delicate market-girl, presiding over a table of dainty laces or needle work, the results of her own toil.
 She is the daughter of a frugal couple who cultivate a small dairy farm on the hillside.
 She has a male friend in the schoolmaster also, who later on would be nearer if he could, and who meanwhile with his books and talk feeds her growing culture with music and knowledge of art and of the great world outside the valley.
 She is an apt scholar.
 An early and happy love fades into a consuming grief; but an American gentleman and his wife become interested in her sweet face and pure character, and her elevation begins.
 They teach her English, and then employ her to teach their young daughter, Bessie, the German language.
 Presently, Colonel Ranney appears, a retired English army officer who wants a governess for his two little daughters, and Christine has got far enough along to prove just the one.

-The story of her blossoming out in beauty both of person and character as these changes successively come to her, is told very deftly and vividly, and in a style remarkable for its purity and its artistic use of the imagination.
+The story explores Christine's blossoming out in beauty both of person and character.
 She is a sort of Undine, born not indeed of the waves, but of the vine-clad soil, and carrying with her everywhere the freshness and innocence of nature.
-None of these uplifting stages seem to be at all foreign to her, and after seeing her graceful motions and hearing her sing at her spinning wheel on her mother's porch, we feel that she has a soul within her, however she came by it, that is capable of everything which is attributed to her afterwards.
+None of these uplifting stages seem to be at all foreign to her, and after seeing her graceful motions and hearing her sing at her spinning wheel on her mother's porch it is clear that she is capable of everything which is attributed to her afterwards.

-The story flows gently on, with a plot so transparent that few readers can be long in doubt whether Christine will finally share the fortunes of Conrad Kleist the schoolmaster, or of Colonel Ranney himself; and even the happy escape of little Alice, half thrilling and wholly natural as it is, could be hardly necessary in order to draw the meshes of love closer around the Colonel's heart.
-He is in deep enough already.
-The Colonel, too, is an admirable character himself.
-And after he is happily located on the ancestral acres with Christine for the central light of his home, we can imagine his and her plans for the benefit of the tenantry around them.
-That is what they are about now, doubtless; for this picture is too realistic not to have its counterpart in the home of many an English country gentleman of the better class.
+The plot centers on whether Christine will marry Conrad Kleist, the schoolmaster, or Colonel Ranney.
+The narrative includes an episode involving the escape of a young girl, Alice, and Christine ultimately marries the Colonel and settles on his ancestral estate.